 Services are provided in the least-restrictive educational environment in various placement locations throughout Montgomery County.
 Children may receive services individually or as part of a small or large group.

 How would my child be referred?

-A parent or legal guardian who is concerned about their child’s educational development should contact the Montgomery County Intermediate Unit for a referral packet in one of two ways:
+A parent or legal guardian who is concerned about their child’s educational development should contact the Montgomery County Intermediate Unit for a referral packet.

 Please call 484-685-1856 and provide the following details:

 - Mailing Address Home, work and cell phone numbers

 - Child’s school district of residence

 Please mail the completed forms to Montgomery County Intermediate Unit 23, Attn: Preschool Department, 2 West Lafayette Street, Norristown, PA 19401.

 Once the forms are completed and returned to the MCIU, you will be contacted by an Early Intervention staff member.